 The American Medical Informatics Association estimated that up to 70,000 health informatics specialists will be needed across the healthcare system over the next several years.

 Graduates of the RN to BS-MS in Nursing Informatics program are prepared for a number of employment opportunities such as Clinical Informatics Nurse, Informatics Nurse Specialist, Director of Clinical Informatics, and RN Clinical Applications Coordinator and potentially eligible to take the American Nurses Credentialing Center Informatics Nursing Certification Examination.

-This program is accredited by the NYS Education Department.
+This program is registered with the New York State Education Department.

 Prior Learning Assessment

-Prospective students and applicants should schedule a meeting with their academic advisor to obtain an unofficial credit evaluation.
-Visit Credit for non-collegiate prior learning for more information or contact us at firstname.lastname@example.org.
+Prospective students and applicants may schedule a meeting with an academic advisor to obtain an unofficial credit evaluation for an undergraduate degree program.

 To qualify for admission to the RN to BS-MS in Nursing Informatics program, applicants must meet the following criteria: